bp100a/beerlister/README.md

 I accept the obvious aliases for a brewery name e.g. "Alementary", "Alementary Brewery" and "Alementary Brewing".
 The brewery list read back will use the "shortest" name specified for the brewery.

+There's been a lot of testing and deployment incorporated into the codebase (note passwords!)

 TBD:
 - CACHEING!
 This is important as tap lists don't change often
 - robustness.
 This code, while well tested, doesn't handle problems gracefully.
 If the pages scrape change their structure, we'll do very bad things.